 Disclaimer: I unfortunately do not own the Hunger Games.
 All the characters that have been presented are not mine, they are the property of Suzanne Collins and her publishers.

-"Miss Katniss, we have been looking all over for you.
-There is a very important guest here and your father has requested your presence in the throne room as soon as you can be made presentable."
+"Miss Katniss, we have been looking all over for you," she says, "There is a very important guest here and your father has requested your presence in the throne room as soon as you can be made presentable."

-Author's Note: It should be noted that this chapter is very rough (and there are probably a few grammatical errors) I wrote this in a couple of hours in the middle of the day.
+Author's Note: It should be noted that this chapter is very rough (and there are probably a few grammatical errors).
+I wrote this in a couple of hours in the middle of the day.
 I intended on making this chapter longer than it is (I already have the next two thousand or so written up) but because of the overwhelming support I received from people I decided to publish the two chapters simultaneously.